zym9863/StatEase/README_EN.md

 1. Switch to the "Upload Data" tab
 2. Click the upload button to select a CSV file
 3. Click the "Analyze" button to get results

+### Correlation Analysis

+1. Switch to the "Correlation Analysis" tab
+2. Upload a CSV file containing at least two numeric columns, or click "Use Example Data"
+3. From the dropdowns, select the two columns to analyze and choose the correlation method (Pearson or Spearman)
+4. Click the "Compute Correlation" button to view the correlation coefficient, p-value, and scatter plot with a fitted line

 ### Manual Input